The module described in this chapter offers the means to describe music in so-called

 provided in addition to, or in some cases as a replacement for, the bracket.
 The num.format attribute indicates whether a plain number (the value of num) or a ratio (comprised of num and numbase, e.g., "3:2") should be displayed and num.visible indicates the general presence of such a number.

-Further visual control comes with the num.place and bracket.place attributes, that allow specific placement of the number and the bracket "above" or
+Further visual control comes with the num.place and bracket.place attributes, that allow specific placement of the number and the bracket above or below the staff.

 In addition to note elements, tuplet may contain other elements, such as rest or space, to match the content of a source document or an intended rendering.
 In particular,